oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/experimental/platform-designer/Readme.md

 >For more information on environment variables, see **Use the setvars Script** for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

 Follow these steps to compile and test the design:
-1. Compile oneAPI code to RTL using a Windows or Linux machine.
+1. Compile the SYCL code to RTL using a Windows or Linux machine.

    Linux: